Jabark/rxjs-test-material/README.md

 - Fix the functions!
 Your terminal will be giving you feedback via jest --watch, and will let you know if the functions are working or not.
 Each function has a hint & a link to the docs for the operator(s) you need to use.

 The functions get progressively harder to understand & fix.
 Try your best.

+### Jamie's comments

+Considering the type of role I am applying for, this seemed _way_ too easy.
+So much so that I was second guessing myself.

+Eventually I decided that either I have got the answers correct and/or the unit tests need improving.

+I've recently started using Jest as part of my role at Metro.
+It'd be good to get a breakdown of how Jest Marbles works.
+Unfortunately the link on jest-marbles to learn marbles syntax appears to be broken.